-How much will cost the applicant to work in Korea?
+How much will it cost the applicant to work in Korea?

 Here is the latest as captured on TV Patrol ~

-How much does one can earn working in South Korea?
+How much can a worker earn in South Korea?

 This would really depend on the company and the actual time worked but the minimum for one month is about 55,000 PHP (based on the 2017 minimum wage and January 2017 exchange rate).
 Most of the time, the company provides accommodation and two meals a day.
 HOWEVER, some companies will charge for dormitory and meals.
 Check the contract!